 Place the dressing ingredients into a small bowl and whisk until it becomes smooth and lump free.

-Step 5 – Place all the salad ingredients into a large deep mixing bowl.
+Step 5 – Place all the salad ingredients into a large bowl.

-Step 6 – Pour over the dressing and toss well to combine.
+Step 6 – Pour the dressing over salad tossing well to combine.

 The salad dressing: If you like a salad with lots of salad dressing the quantity for this recipe may not be enough for you but, you can easily double the recipe to make more.